IepIweidieng/TJAPlayer3/tja.md

 For multiple values separated by comma (`,`), except for `text`-valued fields, optional whitespaces can occur before and/or after the comma.

 * A trailing comma may present but is not universally supported.
+  * Known to be supported in TaikoJiro 1 and OpenTaiko (0auBSQ).

 ### Value Type